rzanoli/synaptic/README.md

 After getting the Jar Distribution as explained above, you are ready for training the classifer on a dataset and annotating new examples.
 These instructions are valid for both the 'sentiment' classifier and 'type' classifier.
 In the rest of this section we will report instructions only for the 'sentiment' classifier but they remain also valid for the other classifier: it is sufficient to change the package name from 'sa' to 'tc' and the classifier name prefix from 'Sentiment' to 'Type' (i.e., sa.SentimentLearn --> tc.TypeLearn, sa.SentimentClassify --> tc.TypeClassify).

+### Installation

+Save the jar file downloaded into your working directtory.

 ### Training

+From your working directory, run the following command:

 ```> java -cp ....jar eu.fbk.ict.fm.nlp.synaptic.classification.sa.SentimentLearn -f datasetFileName -m modelFileName```